AR2000AR/python_vlc/README.md

 # python_vlc
-A custom interface for VLC using python
+A custom interface for VLC on raspberry pi using python and an arduino